Find Affordable College Courses

 San Diego, CA

-San Diego State University ranked #9 on this year’s Most Popular Parks, Recreation & Leisure Studies Bachelor’s Degree Schools in the Far Western US Region list.
-Located in the large city of San Diego, SDSU is a public college with a very large student population.
+San Diego State University came in at #9 in this year’s edition of the Most Popular Parks, Recreation & Leisure Studies Bachelor’s Degree Schools in the Far Western US Region ranking.
+Located in the large city of San Diego, SDSU is a public school with a very large student population.

 Of the 32 students majoring in parks and rec at SDSU, 47% are male and 53% are female.